 - (a) Aircraft identification;

 - (b) Departure aerodrome;

 - (c) Destination aerodrome;

 - (d) Estimated time of arrival;

 - (e) Number of persons on board;

 - (f) Number of suspected case(s) on board; and

 - (g) Nature of the public health risk, if known.

-Note: A communicable disease could be suspected and require further evaluation if a person has a fever (temperature 38°C/100°F or greater) that is associated with certain signs or symptoms: e.g. appearing obviously unwell; persistent coughing; impaired breathing; persistent diarrhoea; persistent vomiting; skin rash; bruising or bleeding without previous injury; or, confusion of recent onset.
+- Note 1:[A communicable disease may be suspected and require further evaluation if a person has certain combined signs or symptoms: e.g. fever (temperature 38°C/100°F or greater), appearing obviously unwell; persistent coughing; impaired breathing; persistent diarrhoea; persistent vomiting; skin rash; bruising or bleeding without previous injury; or, confusion of recent onset.

+- Note 2:In the event of a case of suspected communicable disease on board an aircraft, the pilot-in-command is required to follow the operator's protocols and procedures, in addition to health-related legal requirements of the countries of departure and/or destination.
+The latter would normally be found in the Aeronautical Information Publications (AIPs) or Notice to Airmen (NOTAM) of the States concerned.]